pchristensenB/box-videobookmarking-demo/README.md

 ## Create AWS Lambda function
-For this you need a AWS account. https://aws.amazon.com/free/
+For this you need a AWS account. https://aws.amazon.com/free/.
+AWS Lambda free tier is quite generous and allows 400K seconds of compute per month.
+See https://aws.amazon.com/lambda/pricing/

-1. When in the AWS console, locate the Lambda page and create new function - box-token-generator or similar.
+1. When you get to the AWS console, locate the Lambda page (type lambda in the search at the top) and 'Create function' - call it box-token-generator or similar.

 <img src="/img/lambda1.png" width="90%" height="90%">

 2. In the repo folder 'box-token-generator' is both a zip file with the code and the actual code.
-If you want to use as it, upload the zip to the Lambda, if not you can change the code and zip and upload
+If you want to use as is, upload the zip to the Lambda, if not you can change the code and zip and upload

 <img src="/img/lambda2.png" width="90%" height="90%">